internetErik/TeachProgramming/README.md

 Learning to code is hard and it shouldn’t be.  *I agree with Bret Victor that this is in great part due to programming languages being poorly designed.
 Ease of learning should be a core design consideration in creation of programming languages, and programmer should stop finding it acceptable for things to be otherwise.
 (Read more about this here: [http://worrydream.com/LearnableProgramming/](http://worrydream.com/LearnableProgramming/) )*

-While I am not pursuing the goal of developing a new programming language and environment (even hardware) for it, I am interested in collaborating with others who would teach others programming so we can try to use techniques that overcome some of the difficulties with our programming languages, and would at the same time be applicable to languages that overcame many of these challenges.
+While I am not pursuing the goal of developing a new programming language and environment for it, I am interested in collaborating with others who would teach programming so we can try to use techniques that overcome some of the difficulties teaching programming languages that do exist.

 I belive in a direct person-to-person involvement in education.
 As teachers we should feel a great burden of responsibility: we cannot afford to be indifferent to people’s failures, since these failures can make it harder to try again.
 We should not leave those who want to learn stranded.

-**This document is not intended to help teach vocational programming .**  It is also not opposed to vocational programming.
+**This document is not intended to help teach vocational programming.**  It is also not opposed to vocational programming.
 The goal **is** to provide a more systematic approach to *thinking about* programming that will help new programmers be prepared to handle either vocational or theoretical tasks.
 To this end, teachers will work to  develop and instruct powerful ways of understanding the organization of programming itself.
 Some rote training and repetition is still necessary to make these ways of thinking help fluency with systems of existing tools.

+**This document is not intended for students to use directly.**  I believe that this document will be more useful as a conversation piece between people who want to help teach programming.

+# A Note on Programming and Computer Science

+Programming is not Computer Science.
+If I am in a mood to be rigorous I don't even think it's good to consider programming to be a part of Computer Science.
+Computer Science is not well named, and I will now say some paradoxical things about this that are meant to spur thought, and so I will not be misunderstood as trying to legislate the usage of language.

+I think that employing the including 'science' in 'Computer Science' is also incorrect, since I believe Computer Science to be more of an art than a subject that can be placed on a mathematical footing (perhaps I am showing my rigourous definition of science via Kant here).
+I also think that using 'computer' in the term 'Computer Science' is limiting so far as we take ourselves to know what a computer is already.

+By `Computer Science` I understand the following: The investigation of tools that can be employed to enhance human cognition, and how to adapt these tools to our use.

+Currently, computers (as they are commonly understood) are an incredibly powerful and versitile tool that humanity is coming to terms with, and so it is nearly forgivable that the term Computer Science emerged.

 # Work for the Teacher